juestellab/deepmb/README.md

 DeepMB is a deep-learning-based framework to reconstruct multispectral optoacoustic tomography images in real-time.
 DeepMB combines two previously antagonistic properties — image quality and reconstruction time:

-1. **State-of-the-art image quality:** DeepMB reconstructs images that are nearly-identical (both quantitatively and qualitatively) to state-of-the-art model-based reconstructions, while being markedly better than commonly-used backprojection reconstructions.
+1. **State-of-the-art image quality:** DeepMB reconstructs images that are nearly-identical (both quantitatively and qualitatively) to state-of-the-art iterative model-based reconstructions, while being markedly better than commonly-used backprojection reconstructions.

-2. **Real-time capability:** DeepMB reconstructs images in less than 10 ms, which is a comparable rate to lower quality backprojection reconstructions, but about 3000 times faster than state-of-the-art iterative model-based reconstructions.
+2. **Real-time capability:** DeepMB reconstructs images in 31 ms, which is a comparable rate to lower quality backprojection reconstructions, but about 3000 times faster than state-of-the-art iterative model-based reconstructions.

 Further unique features of DeepMB, with respect to existing methods, include: